vhcd/vhcd.github.io/_posts/2022-02-14-scenario-authoring.md

 ![time_mouse.jpg]({{site.baseurl}}/images/time_mouse.jpg)

 We use time dilation in two ways to help with scenario testing.
 The first, is by binding time dilation to the mouse wheel: wheel up, time goes faster; wheel down, slower; wheel press, realtime.
 It's a very simple implementation, and actually one of the first thing I did when getting into Unreal.
-After that, just scroll during your test to get to where you want to be.
+After that, just scroll during your automated test drive to get to where you want to be.

 ![time_box.jpg]({{site.baseurl}}/images/time_box.jpg)

-The second way to use time dilation is via [trigger volumes][trigger].
-We have a simple Blueprint which will set the time dilation factor when the ego vehicle gets into it.
+The second way we use time dilation is via [trigger volumes][trigger].
+We have a simple *Blueprint Actor* which will set the time dilation factor when the ego vehicle gets into it.
 That way, you don't even need to scroll anymore: just place you trigger boxes in the world, and time will adjust accordingly.
 This is especially useful when using [Simulation In Editor](https://docs.unrealengine.com/4.27/en-US/BuildingWorlds/LevelEditor/InEditorTesting/#simulateineditor) (SIE), where you don't have access to controller bindings, i.e., no scrolling.

 # Conclusion